 If the graduate is going off to college, this will be a time of increased responsibility, such as doing laundry.
 Purchasing a laundry tote, perhaps one that doubles as a laundry hamper and small container for detergent can be a practical gift.
 This gift can be made more fun by pairing with the book, Do Your Laundry or You’ll Die Alone: Advice Your Mom Would Give if She Thought You Were Listening.
 This little gem is full of practical tips, offered in a humorous way, for a graduate launching into adult life.
 A zip ID case with a keychain is a great gift, and options are widely available; either with the college logo on it or from a designer such as Vera Bradley.

 A few other gifts to enhance dorm life are flip-flops, slippers, or socks to wear around the dorm.
-There are some humorous socks currently for sale with quarantine reminders, pictures of toilet paper, and hand sanitizer.
-On that note, a bottle or two of hand sanitizer would not be a bad idea!
-If apartment-living is on the horizon, then adding toilet paper to the gift would also be pandemic practical.
+Additionally, a bottle or two of hand sanitizer would not be a bad idea!
 A thoughtful and fun book to add to a gift like this would be Goodnight Dorm Room: All the Advice I Wish I Got Before Going to College.

-With the reliance on technology that today’s youth have, any tech gifts would likely be well-received.
+Today’s youth are notorious for loving technology.
+So, they are likely to appreciate tech gifts.
 A new phone or laptop is always a great choice.
 A lightweight charger to accompany this would allow for portability.
 Another tech idea is a Polaroid camera, like the Fujifilm INSTAX® camera to capture all of those fun college memories.
 Do not forget to add in a package or two of extra film.

 Also, keep stress-relief in mind.
 Give an essential oil diffuser with a set of stress-relieving oils such as lavender, bergamot, or lemongrass.
-If the root cause of one’s stress is homesickness, Uncommon Goods offers Homesick candles, which can be personalized with different states – perfect for the graduate moving out of state.
-This concept, though, can be used with any candle, simply offering the gift with the encouragement for them to light it when they miss family and friends.
+Uncommon Goods offers Homesick candles.
+They are already labeled with different state names–perfect for the graduate moving out of state.
+This concept, though, can be used with any candle.
+Simply offer the gift with the encouragement for them to light it when they miss family and friends.
 Sleep can be difficult to come by when stress levels are high as well, so a weighted blanket and an eye mask can be helpful in this area.

 As college and early adulthood are not always times of great cash flow, offering gift cards to local eateries or coffee shops can be fitting.
 If there are highly specific, independent restaurants that do not offer gift cards, provide a promise of a forthcoming shared meal at that restaurant.
-A unique addition to those gift cards could be a hammock in which to relax after being filled with a delicious and free meal.
+A unique addition to those gift cards could be a hammock for relaxing after their delicious and free meal.

-For those college-bound graduates, almost any merchandise that has their new college logo will likely be appreciated.
+College-bound graduates are likely to appreciate almost any merchandise involving their new college logo.
 Clothing such as T-shirts, sweatshirts, and lounge pants are typical favorites, as well as accessories such as stickers, notebooks, and hats.

 Journals and Stationery

-Personalized gifts like leather bags or jewelry are typically well-received.
-A leather tote bag monogrammed with the graduate’s initials would be a great option for toting around necessities from class to class.
+Most graduates will appreciate a personalized gift, like a leather bag or jewelry.
+A leather tote bag monogrammed with the graduate’s initials would be a great option for toting around necessities across campus.
 To account for size, do not forget to consider whether the student will be hauling a laptop or tablet.
-For personalized jewelry, factors like a person’s birthstone, what they are studying in school, graduation year, a compass, or arrow are some suggestions on what one might add.
+Personalized jewelry with a person’s birthstone, what they are studying in school, graduation year, a compass, or arrow.

 Personalized gifts are always a great choice for milestone times such as graduation.
-An item like an insulated tumbler with a person’s name, initials, or college logo would likely be useful for them on a daily basis.
+An item like an insulated tumbler would likely be useful for them on a daily basis.
+Consider adding the graduate’s name, initials, or college logo.
 Etsy, Shutterfly, and Zazzle have unending options of items to personalize.
-Here is a curated collection of graduation quotes that can be easily added to items found:
+Here is a curated collection of applicable graduation quotes:

 “She believed she could, so she did.” – R. S. Grey